 Note:

-The item must be shared publicly to be viewed by external users.
+The item must be shared publicly to be viewed by those who are not members of your organization.

 In ArcGIS, the metadata is displayed using a well-known URL structure that supports two parameters—format and output—and includes the item's unique ID, as shown in the example URL below: